CONSERVATION MARKETING INTERNSHIP IN COSTA RICA

 - Initial interview with one of our team to gauge your skills, interests, and desired learning outcomes.

-- Shared accommodation in one of the camps
+- Dorm room accommodation in one of the camps (up to 8-16 pax)

-- Basic Wifi (buying a local SIM card is recommended)
+- Basic Wifi access (buying a local SIM card is recommended)

 - Three meals a day (you will have cooking shifts)